MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 After the network formed, new devices can start to join.
 1. The new device will start to find the joinable network.
 In this phase, the new device will send beacon requests on each channel.
 2. Routers and coordinators will respond a beacon with the network info carried in the beacon frame.
 These info includes the PAN ID, the extend PAN ID and also some other properties of the router or coordinator, like if the device permit join, if the device has the capacity to let the new device join.
 3. The new device may receive multiple beacons from different devices.
 It will pick up one with the best signal quality and start to send association request.
-In this associaton request, the PAN ID is set to the chosen PAN and the destination node id is set to the node ID of the chosen device.
+In this association request, the PAN ID is set to the chosen PAN and the destination node id is set to the node ID of the chosen device.
 In this frame, the capability of the new device will be carried on.
 4. When the router or coordinator received this association request, it would pick up a node ID for the new device and respond with an association response.
 Then the new device got its node ID and but it can’t communicate with other nodes as it hasn’t gotten the security key.
 5. The coordinator will transport the current NWK key to the new device. **This transporting message is encrypted in application layer with the well-known link key.**.
 6. When the new device receives this message, **it uses the well-known link key to decrypt the message and gets the network key**.
 After that, the device is really joined the network and is able to communicate with all other nodes in the network.